Jeff B. Davis: Career

-Davis's screen acting debut was a role in the series Highway To Heaven as a 12-year-old college student prodigy.
-He began performing with various improv troupes.
+Davis's screen acting debut was a role in the series Highway to Heaven as a 12-year-old college student prodigy.
+By 1998, Davis was performing with the musical improv group the Impromptones, alongside Joe Whyte, James Thomas Bailey, and Michael Pollock; The Christian Science Monitor reported that the group performed at Austin's Big Stinkin' International Improv & Sketch Comedy Festival, where they received a standing ovation from other performers.
 He worked with the short-video website Channel 101 and was in the Dan Harmon series Laser Fart.
 In addition, he played David Lee Roth of Van Halen in an episode of Yacht Rock.

 Soon after, Davis landed a recurring role on the improv series Whose Line Is It Anyway?.
 His comedic timing won over comedian Steve Martin and the other producers of The Downer Channel, earning Davis a spot in the cast of the comedy series in 2001.
 He has appeared in the television series The Norm Show, The Drew Carey Show, and The Jamie Kennedy Experiment.

 He appeared in the telefilm Tuesdays with Morrie and was a series regular in Happy Family, opposite Christine Baranski and John Larroquette.
-He played an attorney in the October 9, 2008 episode of The Sarah Silverman Program.
+He played an attorney in the October 9, 2008, episode of The Sarah Silverman Program.
 Davis regularly appears as a guest on the Superego podcast, where he frequently impersonates Sam Elliott.

 Davis has toured on "The Improv All Stars" alongside fellow Whose Line stars Drew Carey, Ryan Stiles, Colin Mochrie, Chip Esten, Brad Sherwood, Kathy Greenwood, and Greg Proops.
 Davis has been part of two USO tours, and he toured with Stiles, Esten, and Proops doing live shows across the U.S. and Canada.
 Since April 2014 Davis has been touring with Stiles, Proops, and Joel Murray (who replaced Esten) in the improv-comedy troupe Whose Live Anyway?
 He was often used in games that required improvisational singing and usually partnered with Wayne Brady on Whose Line and Esten on Drew Carey's Green Screen Show or live tours.

 Davis was one of the rotating announcers on television's longest-running game show, The Price Is Right, after Rich Fields' departure, until George Gray was chosen as the next permanent announcer.
 In 2014, Game Show Network announced he would host a game show called The Line.

 Starting in 2012 Davis co-hosted the live improvisational comedy podcast Harmontown with Community creator Dan Harmon where he played "Comptroller" to Harmon's "Mayor" role, serving as the show's anchor, announcer, and sidekick until the show ended its run in late 2019.
 In 2021, Davis, along with Spencer Crittenden and Kevin Day, started the podcast That Happens, wherein conversation is followed by role-playing.

 He is often confused with Jeff Davis, the creator of the television series Teen Wolf.
 In 2020, he appeared on the Teen Wolf episode of Diminishing Returns podcast and gave an interview, posing as the other Jeff Davis.